Table of Contents

 In the settings for the link column, you can define which data is visible and which operations are permitted for each linked table.

-- Allow linking of existing entries: If you activate this slider, users can link existing entries in the linked table.
+- Link existing records: If you activate this slider, users can link existing records in the linked table.
 You can use the field settings to define which columns are visible.

-- Preset filters: If you add a filter here, only options that fulfill the filter conditions will be displayed when linking entries.
+- Preset filter: If you add a filter here, only options that fulfill the filter conditions will be displayed when linking records.

-- Activate big data function: If the big data function is activated, users can search through more than 20,000 data records, provided there are this many entries in the linked table.
+- Enable big data feature: When the Big Data feature is enabled, users can search more than 20,000 records if there are that many records in the linked table.

 Prevent duplicates from being added